Mu'awiya I: First Fitna

 Uthman sent for assistance from Mu'awiya when rebels from Egypt besieged his home in June 656.
 Mu'awiya dispatched a relief army toward Medina, but it withdrew at Wadi al-Qura when word reached them of Uthman's killing.
 Ali, Muhammad's cousin and son-in-law, was recognized as caliph in Medina.
 Mu'awiya withheld allegiance to Ali and, according to some reports, the latter deposed him by sending his own governor to Syria, who was denied entry into the province by Mu'awiya.
 This is rejected by Madelung, according to whom no formal relations existed between the caliph and the governor of Syria for seven months from the date of Ali's election.

-Soon after becoming caliph, Ali was opposed by much of the Quraysh led by al-Zubayr and Talha, both prominent companions of Muhammad, and Muhammad's wife A'isha, who feared the loss of their own influence under Ali.
+Soon after becoming caliph, Ali was opposed by much of the Quraysh led by Zubayr and Talha, both prominent companions of Muhammad, and Muhammad's wife Aisha, who feared the loss of their own influence under Ali.
 The ensuing civil war became known as the First Fitna.
 (Note: Historically, the term fitna came to mean a civil war or rebellion which causes rifts in the unified Muslim community and endangers believers' faith.)
-Ali defeated the triumvirate near Basra at the Battle of the Camel, which ended in the deaths of al-Zubayr and Talha, both potential contenders for the caliphate, and the retirement of A'isha to Medina.
+Ali defeated the triumvirate near Basra at the Battle of the Camel, which ended in the deaths of Zubayr and Talha, both potential contenders for the caliphate, and the retirement of Aisha to Medina.
 With his position in Iraq, Egypt and Arabia secure, Ali turned his attention toward Mu'awiya.
 Unlike the other provincial governors, Mu'awiya had a strong and loyal power base, demanded revenge for the slaying of his Umayyad kinsman Uthman, and could not be easily replaced.
 At this point, Mu'awiya did not yet claim the caliphate and his principal aim was keeping power in Syria.